7 side effects of energy drinks

-For people that do not have hypertension, energy drinks can cause a sudden temporary spike in blood pressure.
-Research reported by the American Heart Association showed that young, healthy adults experienced a significantly reduced blood vessel function after they consumed an energy drink.
+Energy drinks can cause a sudden, temporary increase in blood pressure in people who do not have hypertension.
+Research reported by the American Heart Association showed that young, healthy adults experienced significantly reduced blood vessel function after they consumed an energy drink.

 For people diagnosed with hypertension, taking caffeinated products like energy drinks can increase the risk of developing stroke and other heart-related problems.